w-henderson/FreeTube/README.md

 ## Known Issues
 - **Twitch is blocked on some networks.**
   Unfortunately there is no work-around or fix for this issue.
 Twitch encrypts livestreams so they can only be seen on the Twitch.tv website, so the best I can do is embed a player.
-- **~~Twitch and Instagram throw errors in Discrete Mode.~~ FIXED IN LATEST UPDATE**
 - **Error 500 when multiple users are streaming YouTube at once.**
   This error occurs due to YouTube temporarily throttling or blocking FreeTube from accessing its videos.
-This cannot be fixed easily, but I am trying to implement a work-around.
+This cannot be fixed without multiple layers of proxies.
+If anyone wants to try and fix this themselves, please open a pull request!
+- **Audio-only mode does not use less data than video mode** This is because it just puts the video file into the HTML5 `<audio>` tag.
+At the moment, the only solutions I've found require FFMPEG which isn't compatible with Repl.it.